grantbow/fit/INSTALL.md

 This will create the binary `$GOPATH/src/github.com/grantbow/fit/cmd/fit/fit(.exe)` and move it to `$GOPATH/bin/fit(.exe)`

-The environment variable set using `export GO111MODULE=on` changes how old golang versions work by enabling golang 1.11+ module support required by fit.
+The environment variable set using `export GO111MODULE=on` changed how old golang versions work by enabling golang 1.11+ module support required by fit.
 The defaults in golang 1.13 and 1.14 and 1.15 were still "auto".
-The defaults in golang 1.16 and 1.17 are "on" so this setup is no longer required any more.
+The defaults in golang 1.16 and above are "on" so this setup is no longer required.

 You can use fit directly or use fit as a git subcommand like `git fit`.
 You can quickly add the alias to your .gitconfig: